Texas

 • You claim to be an eligible voter, but your name does not appear on the list of registered voters, and your registration cannot be determined by the voter registrar

-• You have applied for a ballot by mail, but have not returned it or cancelled it.
+• You have applied for a ballot by mail, but have not returned it or canceled it

 • You vote during extended polling hours ordered by a state or federal court